This was my third time seeing Sloan perform live. The hook this time is they were performing favourite Sloan album, Navy Blues in its entirety.

 Usually, during a show, the shift between instruments is a very smooth one.
 They perform a few of Jay’s tunes, then Chris’, then Patricks, etc… which means they only need to switch instruments a few times.
 This isn’t the case when performing the tracklist for Navy Blues, which I’m sure was designed to make an optimal listening experience instead of what would make for the fewest changes during a live show.
 Between every tune was the clicks and clacks of guitars being switched over and the organized chaos of having one band member moving onto a different set of instruments.
 All for the benefit of the crowd who was there to see their favourite album performed.
 It was very much appreciated.
 (Also, shout out to 5th-ish band member Gregory MacDonald who handled all of the the keys and backing vocals during the show.)

-Sloan came back out and hammered us with the hits, solid album tunes, and continued digs at Silent Wall.
-Chris Murphy at one point jumped off the stage which (finally) got the crowd on their feet.
-We stayed that way until he told us we could sit down for a slow song during the encore as long as we promised to jump up for the final song.
-We did as he requested as the first two chords of “The Rest of My Life” were strummed.
-And then they were done.
+Sloan came back out and hammered us with the hits and memorable album tracks.
+Chris Murphy got the crowd on their feet after jumping off the stage and we all stayed that way until he told us we could sit down for a slow tune.
+Then he strummed the first two chords of “The Rest of My Life” and we all got back up.
+Good times.

 Exiting the building one guy was having trouble opening the door to the parking garage.
 After he figured out it was a pull instead of a push I quiped so he could hear, “He must be a Silent Wall fan”.
 We had a good laugh.

 I’m going to leave you now with a few more photos of the show.
 The ones that look good were taken by Sarah, and I’m responsible for the burry ones.
 Thanks for reading and thanks to Sloan for the good times!